dogsheep/github-to-sqlite/README.md

 Note that the `merged_by` column on the `pull_requests` table will only be populated for pull requests that are loaded using the `--pull-request` option - the GitHub API does not return this field for pull requests that are loaded in bulk.

+You can load only pull requests in a certain state with the `--state` option:

+    $ github-to-sqlite pull-requests --state=open github.db simonw/datasette

+Pull requests across an entire organization (or more than one) can be loaded with `--org`:

+    $ github-to-sqlite pull-requests --state=open --org=psf --org=python github.db

+You can use a search query to find pull requests.
+Note that no more than 1000 will be loaded (this is a GitHub API limitation), and some data will be missing (base and head SHAs).
+When using searches, other filters are ignored; put all criteria into the search itself:

+    $ github-to-sqlite pull-requests --search='org:python defaultdict state:closed created:<2023-09-01' github.db

 Example: [pull_requests table](https://github-to-sqlite.dogsheep.net/github/pull_requests)

 ## Fetching issue comments for a repository

 The `issue-comments` command retrieves all of the comments on all of the issues in a repository.

-It is recommended you run `issues` first, so that each imported comment can have a foreign key poining to its issue.
+It is recommended you run `issues` first, so that each imported comment can have a foreign key pointing to its issue.

     $ github-to-sqlite issues github.db simonw/datasette
     $ github-to-sqlite issue-comments github.db simonw/datasette